 Composting is a great way to convert your food scraps into nutrient rich material and avoid adding excess methane into the atmosphere.

-You’ll have to do a bit of research here to find out what can go into your compost pile and it might take a bit of practice to get the balance of brown and green materials right (I certainly haven’t mastered it yet) but the reward is worth it.
+You’ll have to do a bit of research here to find out what can go into your compost pile and it might take a bit of practice to get the balance of brown and green materials right but the reward is worth it.

-And if you don’t have green thumbs, fear not.
-Some local governments offer free curbside compost collection.
+And if you don’t have a green thumb, fear not.
+Some local governments offer free curb-side compost collection.
 Just empty your food waste into a green bin outside to be collected and transported to a commercial composting centre.

 So now we’ve looked at how to deal with bringing less waste into our lives.
 But what about the items that we already have, the ones that are nearing the end of their lifespan?
 What do we do with the clothes that get ripped or the furniture that breaks?

 Instead of throwing items away when they show signs of wear and tear we can take the time to repair or repurpose them, extending their lifespan.
-For example if I get a hole in my sock I’ll stitch it up to make it last that little bit longer.
+For example if you get a hole in something, first stitch it up to make it last that little bit longer before throwing it away.

 Now if you have any items that you no longer use or you think someone else might enjoy more, consider giving them a new home.